DataBiosphere/data-store/README.md

    c) "Cloud Functions – Cloud Function Developer"

-1. Create the account and download the service account key JSON file.
+1. Create the account and download the utility service account key JSON file.

-1. Place the file as `$DSS_HOME/gcp-credentials.json`.
+1. Rename the downloaded credentials file as `$DSS_HOME/gcp-credentials-utility.json`.
 Terraform will use this utility service account credentials file to create the deployment service account.

 Now that we have the utility service account credentials, we can use Terraform to create the deployment service
 account:

-1. Specify the name of the Google Cloud deployment service account in `environment.local` using the environment variable `DSS_GCP_SERVICE_ACCOUNT_NAME`.
+1. Specify the name of the Google Cloud Platform deployment service account in `environment.local` using the environment variable `DSS_GCP_SERVICE_ACCOUNT_NAME`.

+1. Specify that you want to use the utility service account credentials to create the deployment service account by setting `GOOGLE_APPLICATION_CREDENTIALS` to `$DSS_HOME/gcp-credentials-utility.json`:

+    ```
+    export GOOGLE_APPLICATION_CREDENTIALS="$DSS_HOME/gcp-credentials-utility.json"
+    ```

-1. Create the Google Cloud Platform service account using the command
+1. Create the Google Cloud Platform deployment service account using the command

     ```
     make -C infra COMPONENT=gcp_service_account apply